-1. Select the issue in the Issues view, and then, on the Audit tab, click the File Bug icon.

-When you submit a bug for first time, the Configure Bugtracker Integration dialog box opens.
-Select Fortify Software Security Center, and then click OK.

-2. Specify the values if changes are needed and review the issue description.
-Depending on the integration and your bug tracker application, the values include items such as the bug tracker application URL, product name, severity level, summary, and version.

-3. Click Submit.
+- Select the issue in the Issues view, and then, on the Audit tab, click File Bug (\\).
+When you submit a bug for first time, the Select Bug Tracker Integration dialog box opens.
+Select Fortify Software Security Center, and then click OK. - 2.
+Specify the values if changes are needed and review the issue description.
+Depending on the integration and your bug tracker application, the values include items such as the bug tracker application URL, product name, severity level, summary, and version. - 3.
+Click Submit.